CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

           pool_mode: transaction
 ```

-For a reference on [pgBouncer configuration](https://www.pgbouncer.org/config.html) please see:
+For a reference on [PgBouncer configuration](https://www.pgbouncer.org/config.html) please see:

 [https://www.pgbouncer.org/config.html](https://www.pgbouncer.org/config.html)

 ### Replicas

-PGO deploys one pgBouncer instance by default.
-You may want to run mutliple pgBouncer instances to have some level of redundancy, though you still want to be mindful of how many connections are going to your Postgres database!
+PGO deploys one PgBouncer instance by default.
+You may want to run mutliple PgBouncer instances to have some level of redundancy, though you still want to be mindful of how many connections are going to your Postgres database!

-You can manage the number of pgBouncer instances that are deployed through the `spec.proxy.pgBouncer.replicas` attribute.
+You can manage the number of PgBouncer instances that are deployed through the `spec.proxy.pgBouncer.replicas` attribute.

 ### Resources

-You can manage the CPU and memory resources given to a pgBouncer instance through the `spec.proxy.pgBouncer.resources` attribute.
+You can manage the CPU and memory resources given to a PgBouncer instance through the `spec.proxy.pgBouncer.resources` attribute.
 The layout of `spec.proxy.pgBouncer.resources` should be familiar: it follows the same pattern as the standard Kubernetes structure for setting [container resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

-For example, let's say we want to set some CPU and memory limits on our pgBouncer instances.
+For example, let's say we want to set some CPU and memory limits on our PgBouncer instances.
 We could add the following configuration:

 ```
 spec: